New Album from Scott Simpson

-Started last summer and finished up during this pandemic, this album has, in many ways, been percolating for 20 years.
+Started in the summer of 2019 and finished up during the CovID-19 pandemic social distancing, this album has, in many ways, been percolating for 20 years.
 Album number 28, it celebrates the 20th Anniversary of my first album, Ozzie’s Guitar, by bringing 20 years of experience into a novel reimagining of those same songs (I heard that Cat Stevens just did something similar with Tea for the Tillerman’s 50th Anniversary).

 I’ve rarely spent this much time working on an album, but I felt that marking 20 years of album making by reimagining my very first album would be a challenging and exciting project, and it has been!
 Some of the songs sound similar, but with a new, fresh arrangement.
 A couple of the songs are wholly reshaped, drastically refitted from the original.
 But I’m excited for you to hear all of them!
 Keep an eye on my Facebook page and website (Scott Simpson & Dancin' Moon Music & www.scottsimpsonmusic.com) for info on a possible virtual release party.
 Also, once the album is out, I’ll be talking through all 12 songs, new and old versions, on episodes of Dancin’ Moon Songcast at www.scottsimpsonmusic.podbean.com or wherever you like to listen to your podcasts!
 Since I’m just releasing digitally, there won’t be any album notes, so I want to toss out some well-earned thanks here.